Actifio/ActPowerCLI/README.md

 Save-ActPassword -filename "C:\temp\password.key"
 ```

-The Save-ActPassword function creates an encyrpted password file on Windows, but on Linux and Mac it only creates an encoded password file.
+The Save-ActPassword function creates an encrypted password file on Windows, but on Linux and Mac it only creates an encoded password file.

 ##### Sharing Windows key files